desh-woes/private-ai/#60DaysOfUdacity.md

 ### Day 50:
 **update** - 16/08/2019
 1. Today, I have made a lot of progress with the last module in the notebook, I am currently still trying to understand one-hot encoding and federated learning for deep learning in general but I am making good progress.

+### Day 51:
+**Update** -17/08/2019
+1. Few months, weeks and days later, I am pleased to announce that I have finally completed the content for the secure and private AI course.
+This courese has been an instrumental part of my learnings this summer especially the first model which introduced me to deep learning with Pytorch.
+Though I am done with the course content, my learning just began and I look forward to writing my first article regarding privacy preservation techniques and the importance of privacy.

+2. I am grateful to everyone who has answered my numerous questions in this slack channel. @Arka, @Archit, @Gogulaanand R, @Dustin Gogoll, @Ateniola Oluwatobi Victor, @Anna Scott, @Berenice, @sourav kumar, @Dammy, @Sumanyu Rosha, @Stark, @Abhishek Tandon, @ThienAn, @Henrique Mello, @Nawal to name a few.

+3. I am also grateful to those who constantly share opportunities on the platform.
+That is something I follow very carefully and find a lot of value in.